-As businesses and public spaces begin to open after the state's recent safer-at-home order, we want to remind you that COVID-19 is still in our communities.
+While some businesses and public spaces have re-opened, we want to remind you that COVID-19 is still in our communities.
 We urge you to follow Wisconsin Department of Health Services and U.S. Centers for Disease Control and Prevention guidelines in response to this public health threat.
 Guidelines include the following:

 - Take steps to avoid illness.